s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 Apart from these chemicals, there's also a psychological aspect to your mental health - your thoughts.
 If the way you think is flawed, no amount of nutrition can help you live well.
 Luckily, different types of therapies such as Cognitive Behavioral Therapy or Trauma-focused Therapy can gradually help you understand your psyche and change how you think.

 Both of these things combined or individually will you may fix your issues completely, leave a few crumbs or just take you halfway there.
-I do not have the statistics to make any claims but what I do know is that you should see treatment as way to become more funtional.
+I do not have the statistics to make any claims but what I do know is that you should see treatment as way to become more funtional not as a guarnteed cure.

 From there, use whatever amount of functionality you have restored to do the things you need to do to improve your brain further.